 While the booming voices of Charlton Heston and John Huston may spring to mind, many other actors have played the part.
 Here are a few of the most endearing attempts, and a word or two about their twist on God:

-- Scott Bairstow [TV Series "Touched by an Angel" 1994] The series finale features God, as a drifter.
+- Scott Bairstow [TV Series "Touched by an Angel" 1994] - The finale to a popular series featuring angels introduces God as a drifter.

 II.
 THE DEVIL

-Our research turned up a great many more actors who have tackled this darker role.
-The devil, it would seem, is more often written into screenplays.
-Our list focuses on films that expose the devil's true colors.
-Of those, we have:
+Our research turned up a great many actors who have tackled this darkest of roles.
+The devil, it would seem, is popular in screenplays.
+Our list focuses on films that expose the devil's true colors: a liar, scoundrel, adversary, and predator.
+Consider the following:

 - Kass Connors [The Encounter (2010)] Devil has a cameo as Officer De Ville.